rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 Thanks for using MariaDB!
 ```

-Try connecting again, with and without password to your server:
+Try connecting again, with and without a password to your server:

 ```bash
 $ mariadb -u root